Elvis Presley died 40 years ago, but the King lives on.

 Elvis Presley.
 There aren’t many who are as widely loved or instantly recognizable.

-Elvis is among an elite few (Brazilian soccer and volleyball players aside) who are known to all by a single name – and one of an even smaller number whose talent and accomplishments have made them pop culture royalty.
+Elvis is among an elite few (Prince, Brazilian soccer, and volleyball players aside) who are known to all by a single name – and one of an even smaller number whose talent and accomplishments have made them pop culture royalty.
 Even Godfather James Brown has to share his title with Marlon Brando.

 But the King of Rock ‘n’ Roll is simply the King.

-Thirty-nine years after his death, Elvis still seems almost as relevant, almost as prominent as he did during his prime.
+Forty years after his death, Elvis still seems almost as relevant, almost as prominent as he did during his prime.
 His music is covered on American Idol, played on the radio (Sirius/XM even has a dedicated Elvis channel), known by the whole world.
 Relics of his life and career sell for tens of thousands of dollars.
-TV show The X Factor even hopes to have contestants this season sing duets with a holographic Elvis (along with holographs of more recently deceased stars Michael Jackson and Amy Winehouse).
-It’s been 35 years, but we still look at photos of Elvis, watch his movies, listen to his music, make pilgrimages to Graceland, follow the ups and downs of his daughter Lisa Marie and ex-wife Priscilla… Elvis may have left the building, but his legacy lives on.
+It’s been 40 years, but we still look at photos of Elvis, watch his movies, listen to his music, make pilgrimages to Graceland, follow the ups and downs of his daughter Lisa Marie and ex-wife Priscilla… Elvis may have left the building, but his legacy lives on.

 What is it about Elvis Presley that keeps us enthralled?
 Despite the rhinestone-studded jumpsuits, he wasn’t the most glamorous celebrity, not like his contemporary Marilyn Monroe.
 Still, like Monroe, he represents a time gone by – not to mention a thrilling moment in music history.